 Scarification is done to remove thatch or undergrowth from the lawn.
-This removes way moss, weeds and dead organic debris which impede the flow of water, air and nutrients to the roots.
+This removes way moss, weeds, and dead organic debris which impede the flow of water, air, and nutrients to the roots.
 You can scarify your lawn in late spring when all the dangers of frost are passed or in the fall.
 Before scarifying your lawn, mow it.
 Scarify only to remove the top layer of thatch, don’t penetrate the blades too deeply.

-Generally grasses grow well in neutral pH and if your soil is acidic, do liming.
+Generally, grasses grow well in neutral pH and if your soil is acidic, do liming.
 Best time to lime your lawn is fall, after the aeration.
 The cycle of freezing and thawing in winter assists the penetration of lime into the soil.

 5. Top Dressing

 Watering the lawn in winter is almost never necessary.
 Nature takes care itself with the frequent rains of this period.
 However, if there is no rain and the grass suffers, then you can water the lawn.
-Choose a frost free day when temperature is above 40 F (4 C), water half an inch in the morning.
+Choose a frost free day when the temperature is above 40 F (4 C), water half an inch in the morning.

 Another important step is to regularly clean the fallen leaves and debris.
-Fallen leaves if remain on the turf reduce its durability.
+Fallen leaves if remain on the turf reduces its durability.
 Damp leaves “pressed” under a layer of snow cut off the supply of oxygen and cause rotting of the lawn.
 You can use this organic litter to make compost or to mulch other plants.